magento/devdocs/guides/v2.3/graphql/products.md

 Attribute |  Description
 --- | ---
 `search` | Performs a full-text search using the specified key words.
+This attribute is optional.
 See [Searches and pagination in GraphQL]({{page.baseurl}}graphql/search-pagination.html) for more information.
 `filter` | Identifies which attributes to search for and return.
+This attribute is required.
 See [ProductAttributeSearchCriteria](#ProductAttributeSearchCriteria) for more information.
 `pageSize` | Specifies the maximum number of results to return at once.
 The default value is 20.
 See [Searches and pagination in GraphQL]({{page.baseurl}}graphql/search-pagination.html) for more information.
 `currentPage` | Specifies which page of results to return.
 The default value is 1.
 See [Searches and pagination in GraphQL]({{page.baseurl}}graphql/search-pagination.html) for more information.
 `sort` | Specifies which attribute to sort on, and whether to return the results in ascending or descending order.
 See [Searches and pagination in GraphQL]({{page.baseurl}}graphql/search-pagination.html) for more information.